OSD Task Sequence Failed with Error 0x80072EE7 | SCCM | ConfigMgr

 Failed to send status message (80072ee7)

-Note: This article focus on the error 0x80072ee7 when occurred in full OS mode.
-If you get same error code during Windows PE phase then issue may be related with DHCP , DNS or drivers in Windows PE boot image.
+Note: This article focuses on the error 0x80072ee7 when it occurs in full OS mode.
+If you get the same error code during the Windows PE phase, then the issue may be related to DHCP, DNS, or drivers in the Windows PE boot image.

 Cause: